imixs/imixs-ml/imixs-ml-training/README.md

 The training data quality depends on the entities found in the content of a workitem.
 There are the following training data quality levels defined:

- - FULL - all training items in the workitem have a value and all values are part of the traingData.
+ - FULL - all training items in the workitem have a value and all values are part of the training text.
 This means a 100% match.
- - PARTIAL - not all training items in the workitem have a value, but all values are part of the  traingData.
+ - PARTIAL - not all training items in the workitem have a value, but all values are part of the training text.
 This means the workitem data has a partial match.
- - BAD - not all training item values of the workitem are part of the traingData.
+ - BAD - not all training item values are part of the training text.
 This means the training object has a bad quality and can not be used for training

 The requested quality level for a training data set can be defined with the config item "ml.training.quality"